-Any member of staff who suspects a pupil is at risk of FGM or suspects that FGM has been carried out or discovers that a pupil aged 18 or over appears to have been a victim of FGM, must speak to the DSL and follow the conversation up by documenting the concern thoroughly on CPOMs.
+Any member of staff who suspects a pupil is at risk of FGM, suspects that FGM has been carried out or discovers that a pupil age 18 or over appears to have been a victim of FGM must speak to the DSL and an immediate referral should be made to the relevant local authority's children's social care department (guidance taken from Multi-agency statutory guidance on female genital mutilation, HM Government, July 2020).
+In Bedford Borough this would be via an Integrated Front Door referrel form.